 Accrual concept of accounting

-The accrual accounting is a system used by companies to record their financial transactions at the point when they occur regardless of whether a cash transfer has been made.
-It is unlike cash accounting in which transaction is deemed as valid for recording when cash is actually received or paid.
+Accrual accounting is a system used by companies to record their financial transactions at the point when they occur, regardless of when a cash transfer is made.
+It is unlike cash accounting, under which a transaction is deemed valid for recording when cash is actually received or paid.

-Accrual concept of accounting requires that financial statements reflect transactions at the time when they actually occur, not necessarily when cash changes the hands.
-This basis of accounting is generally used in preparing financial statements except for cash flow statement.
-Revenue is recorded when it is earned regardless of when it is received and expenses are recorded when they are incurred, regardless of when they are paid.
+The accrual concept of accounting requires that accounting records, including journal, ledger, and income statement, reflect transactions at the time when they actually occur, not necessarily when cash changes hands.
+This basis of accounting is generally used by companies for preparing their financial statements, except the cash flow statement.

 Example of accrual concept:

-Suppose John rents a house from Sam at $100,000 per year.
-Now consider the following three cases in which John pays cash to Sam and records rent expense.
+Suppose Mr. John obtains a building from Mr. Sam for business purposes at a rent of $100,000 per year.
+Now consider the following three cases in which John pays cash to Sam and records the rent expense in his business books:

-In above example, even though cash paid is different in all the three cases but the rent expense recorded is $100,000 in each case.
-Justification behind that is the accrual concept of accounting in which expenses must be recorded in the accounting period in which they are incurred not in the period in which they are paid.
+In the above example, even though the amount of cash paid is different in all three cases, the rent expense recorded is $100,000 in each case.
+The justification behind this treatment is the accrual concept of accounting, in which expenses must be recorded in the period in which they are incurred, not in the period in which they are paid.

-The acrual concept of accounting may be complex for some people but has many benefits.
-It is also one of the basic requirements of major accounting frameworks like US-GAAP and IFRS.
+The accrual concept of accounting may be a little complex for some people, but it has many benefits.
+It is also one of the basic assumptions for keeping records under major accounting frameworks like US-GAAP and IFRS.

 Benefits and importance of the accrual approach:

-- Under accrual concept of accounting, financial statements reflect all the expenses associated with the reported revenues for an accounting period.
-The usability of financial information is thus increased.
+- Under the accrual concept of accounting, financial statements reflect all the expenses associated with the reported revenues for a particular accounting period.
+The concept, therefore, increases the accuracy, usefulness, and reliability of financial information for common stakeholders.

-- It satisfies the requirements of major accounting standards applicable in the world such as generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS).
+- The concept satisfies the requirements of major accounting frameworks applicable worldwide, such as generally accepted accounting principles (GAAPs) and international financial reporting standards (IFRSs).

-- It is considered one of the general assumptions while interpreting financial statements by various users.
+- This is one of the common assumptions that are considered while interpreting the financial statements of commercial entities.

-- The departure from accrual concept ceases the ability of users to compare the financial statements of an entity with that of others which ultimately results in less lucrative from investors’ point of view.
+- The departure from the accrual concept limits users’ ability to compare the financial statements of an entity with those of others and thus reduces the usefulness of financial statements from an investor’s perspective.

 Can I get a PDF sheets for all above explanations.